colinwarmstrong/quantified_self/README.md

 ## Running the tests

 The test suite is built using RSpec.
-To run the test suite after you have set up the repository locally, run `rspec` from the command line.
+To run the test suite after you have set up the repository locally, run `bundle exec rspec` from the command line.

 ## Endpoints